 Together, Habitat affiliates and CLT organizations can increase the stock of homes people can afford by leveraging one another’s resources and expertise.

-Trust Montana and Gallatin Valley Habitat for Humanity have now partnered on one four bedroom home in Park County that was developed via the Habitat model, and will be stewarded as permanently affordable via the CLT model.
+Trust Montana and Gallatin Valley Habitat for Humanity have now partnered on one four bedroom home in Livingston, one home in Bozeman, and two homes in Belgrade.
+The homes were developed via the Habitat model, and will be stewarded as permanently affordable via the CLT model.
 The partner family owns the home and leases the land from Trust Montana, and will be able to pay down their mortgage instead of paying a landlord.
 They will be able to earn additional equity at 1.5% simple interest per year on the purchase price of their home.
 If the home is sold, it must be sold to an income qualified buyer at an affordable price.
 This partnership represents an exciting step towards increasing the number of homes people can afford in a state where median home prices are continuing to soar well beyond what the median wage earner can pay.

 Trust Montana staff is available to visit communities in Montana to share information about the CLT model, including how it can work in conjunction with a local Habitat for Humanity group.